tier4/caret_doc/docs/installation/binary_installation.md

 sudo apt update
 ```

-Install packages for visualization with CARET.
+The following packages are required for the CARET binary packages.
+These dependencies are not automatically installed with the binary installation.

 ```
 sudo apt install python3-bt2